-Homelessness is the biggest crisis Los Angeles faces today—one that only expanded in urgency during the COVID-19 pandemic.
+Homelessness is the biggest crisis Los Angeles faces today—one that’s only expanded in urgency with the COVID-19 pandemic.

 In search of solutions to the problem and its root causes, Zócalo, United Way, and the Committee for Greater Los Angeles convened policy makers, advocates, and experts to ask “What Will It Take to End Homelessness in L.A.?”

 The evening’s moderator, KCRW housing and homelessness reporter Anna Scott, began the conversation by asking panelist Shawn Pleasants to share his own journey experiencing homelessness in Los Angeles.

 “It’s a complex narrative, but so is life,” said Pleasants.
 “It’s something I didn’t imagine could possibly happen to me.”

 A graduate of Yale University who had worked on Wall Street, he ended up unhoused after his mother died and his business failed.
 Living on the street, he dealt with addiction and had to find food, water, and basic resources, such as the bathroom, each day, as well as a safe place to stay.
 “It’s a very exhausting existence to have,” he said, “one that keeps you from looking forward or have any hope.”
 Multiple attempts to get housed failed for various reasons—including a caseworker’s arrest for fraud.
 “The promise of me finding a way out, working with a particular caseworker or an agency, and suddenly be dropped into nothingness, it’s very disappointing and it’s very disruptive,” he said.

 Ultimately, it was one of his Yale classmates, Kim Hershman, who was able to provide Pleasants with the support he needed.
 Today, he said, he has been housed for one year, is 584 days sober, and is working to help others conquer the issues he faced.

 “What would have been more helpful to you from professionals that you did interact with up to that point?”
 Scott asked.